 Our library day will be fortnightly on Tuesdays.

-I will look forward to a successful second half term of 'Working together to be the best we can.'
+I will look forward to a successful second term of 'Working together to be the best we can.'